What’s in and what’s out?

 They can be recycled too

-Container FAQ’s
+Container FAQs

 • Glass wine bottles

-• Glass spirits bottles
+• Glass spirit bottles

-• Juice containers (1L or greater)
+• Juice containers (1L and over)

-• Plastic containers less than 150mL
+• Plastic containers (under 150ml)

 Why are some drink containers eligible and not all of them?

 The selected eligible drink containers for Recycle Rewards are those that are most commonly found as litter in the state’s streets, beaches, waterways and parks.
+Tasmanians can continue to recycle other non-eligible drink containers such as wine, cordial, milk and glass spirit bottles in their kerbside recycling bin.

-If your drink container does not have a label it may not be recognised as an eligible container and will not be eligible for a refund.
+If your drink container does not have a label it may not be recognised as an eligible drink container and will not be eligible for a refund.

 Can I crush my drink containers?

-No. please do not crush your containers.
-Containers must be identifiable as an eligible container to receive a refund.
+No, please do not crush your drink containers.
+Drink containers must be identifiable as an eligible drink container to receive a refund.
+It is recommended that drink containers returned for a refund meet the following requirements:

-• The barcode can be scanned
+• The barcode can be scanned, and

-• The label can be read
+• The label can be read.

 Do I need to wash my drink containers before returning them?